 Due to funding constraints, the University has struggled to bring faculty salaries to par with comparators.
-In 2021-22, UC's faculty salaries were 4.2% below market.
+As of 2022-23, UC's faculty salaries were 3.6% below market.

-Display XIX-3: Increases in Funding for Staff Salaries Compared to Market qualified leadership talent with the top public and private universities in the country, as well as other employers in the local labor market.
+Display XIX-3: Increases in Funding for Staff Salaries Compared to Market country, as well as other employers in the local labor market.
 While the University does not have the same financial resources that private universities have, it nonetheless competes with them for talented academics and leaders.
 Many top public research universities compensate their staff (as well as faculty) more highly than UC.
 The University must pay competitive wages in order to continue to offer the highest quality research-driven education to students and contribute to a strong California economy.

-In two of the last ten years, UC was unable to provide increases in staff salaries, causing UC to lag the market.
+UC lags the market for the western region as a result of staff salary increases not being provided in 2010-11, 2012-13, and 2020-21.
+In 2022-23, UC provided an above market staff salary increase in the western region.
 (Source: World at Work Annual Salary Budget Survey, which represents data from over 1,000 employers from all sectors in the western United States.)